Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/increase_catalog_zos.md

 1. Start the INSTALL(CFTCATAL).

-### Static mode for multi-node
+### Static mode for multi- node

-If you are using a multi-node architecture, use this static mode procedure.
+If you are using a multi- node architecture, use this static mode procedure.

 1. Stop all {{< TransferCFT/axwayvariablesComponentLongName >}} nodes and all Copilot servers if not already done.
 1. Save the CATALOG files.